Mutual Coupling in Continuous Aperture Arrays: Physical Modeling and Beamforming Design: Introduction

 A primary physical challenge in realizing the performance of any dense array, and especially a CAPA, is mutual coupling due to the mutual radiation of antennas.
 Mutual coupling has been a long-standing research topic in SPDAs \cite{1310320, 4201034, 5446312, masouros2013large, 10158708, yuan2023effects, 10309946, 10547020}, which is typically studied relying on the circuit and multiport network models.
 Different assumptions are commonly made in these studies, such as specific antenna types, the absence of polarization effects, or lossless radiation surfaces, which can limit the general applicability of their findings.

 In contrast to SPDAs, the mutual coupling effect in CAPAs has received significantly less attention.
 In particular, early work examined the spatial degrees of freedom between continuous electromagnetic (EM) volumes and surfaces via eigenfunction analysis \cite{miller2000communicating, dardari2020communicating, 9896943} and investigated corresponding capacity limits using methods such as Kolmogorov information theory and Fredholm determinant analysis \cite{jensen2008capacity, 8585146, wan2023mutual}.
 More recently, several studies have addressed beamforming for CAPAs.
 Owing to the continuous nature of the aperture, CAPA beamforming is formulated with Hilbert-Schmidt operators and functional optimization, which limits the direct reuse of designs developed for SPDAs.
-To address these challenges, several approaches have been proposed, including wavenumber-domain discretization \cite{9906802, zhang2023pattern}, calculus of variations \cite{10910020, 11122426}, and subspace expansion \cite{guo2024deep}.
+To address these challenges, several approaches have been proposed, including wavenumber-domain discretization based on Fourier plane-wave expansion \cite{9906802, zhang2023pattern}, calculus of variations leading to Fredholm integral equations \cite{10910020, 11122426}, and subspace expansion \cite{guo2024deep}.
 However, mutual coupling is not effectively addressed in the aforementioned works.
-While a recent study provided a wavenumber-domain analysis of CAPA mutual coupling \cite{11006094}, it relied on simplifications of omitting both polarization effects and surface dissipation loss.
+While a recent study provided a wavenumber-domain analysis of CAPA mutual coupling \cite{11006094}, it relied on simplifications of omitting both polarization effects and surface dissipation loss, and it did not provide an explicit beamforming solution.
 Consequently, a complete CAPA beamforming design that explicitly and rigorously accounts for mutual coupling is still lacking.